andeek/forestr/README.md

 #### Update 4/12/2015

-The old plan (see below) has been temporarily dropped due to the incomplete port of `randomForest` from Fortran to R. With my lack of Fortran experience, finishing the port myself has proved to difficult.
+The old plan (see below) has been temporarily dropped due to the incomplete port of `randomForest` from Fortran to C. With my lack of Fortran experience, finishing the port myself has proved to difficult.
 Instead of extending the `randomForest` library, I am building a random forest framework around the `rpart` library, which does include the ability for a user to create splitting functions.

 I am currently in the process of writing the framework.